 Of course, if the expansion of the catastrophe bonds is on the cards, that could delay a renewal as the new perils are modelled and included in any future Pacific Alliance catastrophe bond deal.

-With such positive messaging out of the countries protected, it is to be hoped we see a renewal of the maturing earthquake cat bonds, and perhaps the addition of other peril coverage, in the coming months.
+With such positive messaging out of the countries protected, it is to be hoped we see a renewal of the maturing earthquake cat bonds at some stage, and perhaps the addition of other peril coverage as well.

 Mexico has since issued its own World Bank cat bond, which runs to 2024 and covers both earthquake and hurricane risks, so it will be interesting to see whether it plays a part in any renewal of the Pacific Alliance issuance.